 Despite all this it really did hold a lot of great memories for us as our first kitchen together.
 In the early days of our relationship, Matt cooked paella here to impress me on our tiny space saver hob.
 We slaved over ridiculous recipes for 72 hour Pho and Heston’s Ultimate Chilli which had more steps than the eiffel tower.
 We mastered the art of fine tuning the oven controls to set a temperature somewhere between inferno and chilly and managed to cook amazing roasts and even cakes.
 Of course it’s also been the home of most of my recipe development for this blog and commissions.
 In a strange way I’ll miss it.
 It’s unforgettable for all of its bodge job set up and horrors but also because it saw us through some amazing times.

-When the time came to rip it all apart, we geared up with dust masks and crowbars and got to work.
+When the time came to rip it all apart, we geared up with dust masks, our multi tools and crowbars and got to work.
 My Dad and Matt took to the cabinets like men possessed.
 It took 3 hours for me to empty the cupboards and store all the items upstairs, it took less than 2 hours to get the whole kitchen out.
 Even the double layered tiles on the wall came off easily.

 The floor was a different story, underneath the awful 70s tiles lay a hidden gem…